GrandmasterB42/Minecraft-forwarding-translation-Proxy/README.md

     - `log_level`: The logging verbosity of this proxy.
 Should not need to be adjusted unless you are developing or reporting an error.
 3. Point your [*MODIFIED*](#proxy-compatibility) Modern Proxy to whatever ip address and port you configured in `listen_address`.
 4. Make sure your backend server is configured to accept legacy bungeecord connections and is running at the specified `backend_address`.
-5. Start the application again, it should now be running and listening for connections, connecting your legacy server to it and your modern proxy.
+5. Start the application (again), it should now be running and listening for connections, connecting your legacy server to it and your modern proxy.

 ## Proxy Compatibility